 I have had inquiries about what is different regarding email etiquette in different countries.
 Being more folks are corresponding with others all over the globe, it is easy to understand why this is a concern.

 Yes, of course, there are cultural differences.
 However, courtesy, respect, and clarity in all communications, including the proper use of technology, are universal.
 In other cultures, politeness and formality in communications are a sign of respect.

-Email etiquette means that when you are emailing strangers or those you do not yet know very well, regardless of their physical location, that you type with the highest level of formality and courtesy until the other side gives you an indication you can relax and communicate in a less formal tone.
+Email etiquette means that when you email strangers or those you do not yet know very well, you type with the highest formality and courtesy regardless of their physical location.
+You continue this approach until the other side indicates you can relax and communicate in a less formal tone.

 Once again, as you can see, email is not “all about me.”
-There are always at least two onliners involved and it behooves both sides to exercise their best effort, courtesy and clarity in their communications until they know each other better.
-Whether you are in the next city, state, country or across the globe.
+There are always at least two onliners involved, and it behooves both sides to exercise their best effort, courtesy, and clarity in their communications until they know each other better.
+Even then, it’s still worth the effort.